smileidentity/smile-identity-core-java/README.md

 group: "com.smileidentity", name: "smile-identity-core", version: "<current-version>"
 ```

-##License
+## License

 MIT License

-##Documentation
+## Documentation

-For extensive instructions on usage of the library and sample codes, please refer to the official Smile Identity documentation <add hyperlink to the page in docs specific to library>.
+For extensive instructions on usage of the library and sample codes, please refer to the official Smile [Identity documentation](https://docs.smileidentity.com/server-to-server/java).

-##Getting Help
+## Getting Help

 For usage questions, the best resource is [our official documentation](docs.smileidentity.com).
 However, if you require further assistance, you can file a [support ticket via our portal](https://portal.smileidentity.com/partner/support/tickets) or visit the [contact us page](https://portal.smileidentity.com/partner/support/tickets) on our website.

-##Contributing
+## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/smileidentity/smile-identity-core-java